octobercms/docs/backend-forms.md

         step: 1  # defaults to 'any'
         min: 1   # defaults to not present
         max: 100 # defaults to not present

+If you would like to validate this field server-side on save to ensure that it is numeric, please use the `$rules` property on your model, like so:

+    /**
+     * @var array Validation rules
+     */
+    public $rules = [
+        'your_age' => 'numeric',
+    ];

+For more information on model validation, please visit [the documentation page](https://octobercms.com/docs/services/validation#rule-numeric).

 <a name="field-password"></a>
 ### Password